pataponjak3/Digital-Assistant-Project/README.md

 ### Run the Digital Assistant

-After creating the `.env` file, start the assistant by running:
+After creating the `.env` file and putting your API keys, go to the terminal prompt with the `(venv)` and start the assistant by running:
 ```bash
 python -m src.main
 ```